 Plastic surgery is a medical specialty that focuses on changing or reshaping a part of the body.
 “Plastic” comes from a Greek word that means to shape or mold.
 There are basically two kinds of plastic surgery; cosmetic and reconstructive.

-This type of surgery is also often done to change something about a person’s appearance that they don’t like; however, it is usually done to correct a deformity that someone is either born with or gets as a result of an accident.
-Examples of reconstructive surgery include repair of a cleft lip or scar from a burn.
-Reconstructive surgery can correct a defect and in some cases it can improve the function of a body part.
-An example of this is ankle surgery that might help improve a person’s ability to walk.
+This type of surgery is also often done to change something about a person’s physical appearance; however, it is usually done to correct a deformity that someone is either born with, develops as a result of medical treatment (like therapies for cancer), or gets as a result of an accident or injury.
+Examples of reconstructive surgery include repair of a cleft lip or removing a scar from a burn.
+Reconstructive surgery may not only correct the physical appearance of a defect but, in some cases, can also improve how the body part functions.
 Reconstructive plastic surgery can make a positive difference in a person’s life.

 Common types of Reconstructive Plastic Surgery: